usnistgov/retrofit-cost-ml/README.md

 property.
 The software developed by NIST employees is not subject to copyright protection within the United States.

+Certain equipment, instruments, software, or materials are identified here in order to specify the data/code adequately.
+Such identification is not intended to imply recommendation or endorsement of any product or service by NIST, nor is it intended to imply that the materials or equipment identified are necessarily the best available for the purpose.

 ## Author

 Juan F. Fung (juan.fung@nist.gov)